SpudMillions/advent-of-code-2022/README.md

 #### #  #  ### #  # #  #  ### #  # #  #
 Day11 : Monkey in the Middle --- Monkey Business After 1000 rounds: 151312.
 Day11 : Monkey in the Middle --- Monkey Business After 10000 rounds: 51382025916.
+Day12 : Hill Climbing Algorithm -- Path length from start to end: 468 steps.
+Shortest starting point that could be found requires: 459 steps.

 ```